secretstartups/handbook/ceo/chief-of-staff-team/index.html.md

 The executives get together every quarter for the [e-group offsite](/company/offsite/).
 The CoS to the CEO plays an important [role](/company/offsite/#roles).
-It's [3 to 4 days long](/company/offsite/#schedule) with an All-Directs the following day.
+It's [3 to 4 days long](/company/offsite/#schedule) with an All-Directs meeting within the following days.
 [There is a content discussion](/company/offsite/#content-choice).
 There are [recurring content discussions](/company/offsite/#recurring-discussion-topics).
-Here is feedback on the last [offsite all-directs meeting](https://gitlab.com/gitlab-com/cos-team/-/issues/18).

 ## CEO Performance Evaluation